Movies: Escape or Compass?

 I swear you could hear the souls shattering.
 Everyone felt it: stunned, devastated, and yet still oddly united.

-And yeah, I know it’s a superhero movie.
-A big, nerdtastic CGI-fest with capes, nanotech, and talking raccoons.
-But more importantly, it was storytelling at its peak.
+And yeah, I know it’s a superhero movie—a big, nerdtastic CGI fest with capes, nanotech, and talking raccoons.
+But it was storytelling at its peak.
 It cared about its characters and respected its audience.

-That night, it turned a theater full of strangers into a community.
-(Again, not too dramatic if you'd been there with us, I swear).
+It turned theaters full of strangers into a community.
+(Again, not too dramatic if you'd been there, I swear).

-Endgame was the finale to a decade-long tradition.
-It was our story.
+Endgame was also our personal finale to our established tradition.
 Our thing.
-And now it had a final scene.
+And now it was over.

 I am self-aware enough to recognize the irony of waxing poetic about a comic book movie.
-But great storytelling transcends genre.
+But great storytelling transcends genre, does it not?

 And I’m also fully aware that the latest MCU phase has been…scattered (I’ll unpack that another time).
 But here I am, still watching trailers and hoping for lightning to strike again.